 See?
 No trouble at all!

 But trivets are more than just hardcore potholders.
 There’s beautiful history and craftsmanship involved.
-The traditional triangular design was intended to hold hot clothing irons fresh out of the coals.
+The traditional triangular design was intended to hold hot laundry irons fresh out of the wood-burning stove.
 And their intricate designs—scrolls, leaves and hearts for days—were the sign of the artistry of centuries of metalworkers.

 “At its peak my collection numbered around 1,500,” she said.

 She’s pared down considerably since then, focusing on “mostly Early American in cast iron and Victorian British in brass.”
-But she remains an avid collector, an active member of the collecting community, and she runs the website, Trivetology, so who better to talk to for insight into the world or trivets?
+But she remains an avid collector, an active member of the collecting community, and she blogs about trivets at her website, Trivetology, so who better to talk to for insight into the world or trivets?

 Antique trivets, made in the 19th and early 20th century are commonly made of cast iron or brass, straight out of the Industrial Revolution.
 Many of the cast iron trivets of this era have long handles (or a hole in which said handle could be inserted, because they were placed within a fireplace.